b-rousse/qm_2019_sss_5/README.md

     #print(F'The MP2 energy is {mp2.MP2.calculate_energy_mp2}')

 ```

+qm5 works with 3 main files: `noble_gas_model`, `HartreeFock`, and `MP2`.
+Each of these files is a class that has attributes and methods associated with the class.
+All of them work together to produce the Hartree Fock energy with the MP2 correct    ion for a Noble Gas, e.g. Argon.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.